 4) The memory box

-For Sofia, I was lucky enough to have a box especially made by my good friend @AlexClement.
+For Sofia, I was lucky enough to have a box especially made by a good friend for baby memories.

 The memory boxes have things in like their scans, new baby cards, gift tags off presents, the first babygros they wore in the hospital and their baby id bracelets from the hospital.
 I continue to add to these with bits and bobs such as first passport photos and mementoes from their first birthdays.

-Facebook needs no introduction.
-It has been a huge part of preserving memories for me and a lot of photos end up on there long before I find the time to print them up and lovingly mount in the aforementioned photo albums.
+Facebook has been a huge part of preserving memories for me and a lot of photos end up on there long before I find the time to print them up and lovingly mount in the aforementioned photo albums.
 I’ve found the site great for making online albums for all of my three at a certain number of weeks, months and at particular events.
 This is great for the random snaps that I wouldn’t put in the formal albums but memories I want to preserve all the same.
-It’s also fantastic for instantly sharing moments with relatives and friends; especially if slide show evenings are not your thing!
+It’s also fantastic for instantly sharing moments with relatives and friends.